andrewyur/md-sticky/README.md

 - [ ] cycle through stickies by height
 - [ ] snap issues with overlap (down and right)
 - [ ] finer controls (press a shortcut repeatedly snap to different x or y levels)
+- [ ] keyboard shortcut to shrink width to fit